Woman sitting on bed with lower back discomfort from back pain that comes and goes

 Back pain that changes from day to day reflects how the spine responds to stress.
 Understanding these patterns allows patients to recognize when symptoms are part of normal variation and when they indicate something more.
 If your symptoms are becoming more frequent or more intense, evaluation can identify the cause and guide the next step.

-Frequently Asked Questions About Back Pain and Imaging
+Questions About Why Back Pain Comes and Goes

 When should imaging be considered for back pain?